February 13, 2018The statues of Vaux-le-Vicomte estate, a heritage in 3D See the article

-In preparation for exhibiting the blue whale skeleton, scientists from the Natural History Museum’s Department of Palaeontology needed to 3D scan the skeleton components, particularly its huge skull.
+In preparation for exhibiting the blue whale skeleton, scientists from the Natural History Museum’s core research laboratories needed to 3D scan the skeleton components, particularly its huge skull.
 Even though they already had purchased 3D scanners for other projects, it was only suitable for items ideally placed on a work-table, making up most of the museum’s scanning needs.
 Since the blue whale skull measured around 6 metres in length, the scientists recognized the limitations of the technology they had available.
 They called upon the expertise of Measurement Solutions to assist them with their 3D scanning project.

 They needed technology that could accurately scan a large animal skull while being suspended in an aircraft hangar.
 They also needed to take into consideration that it would most likely be moved during the scanning process and that there was also a limited time window in which the work could be done due to the tight time constraints on getting the blue whale ready for display.
 The museum’s scientists also stipulated that the engineers must not apply any kind of coating or spray to the skull or substructure.
 Basically, they wanted to scan a large-scale part without spray or coating, in adverse conditions, with high accuracy, as quickly as possible and needing to be right the first time.

 The work presented an unusual challenge but Measurement Solutions was up to the challenge and presented a 3-step action plan to manage and facilitate the work as efficiently as possible.

 Step 1: Preparing the 3D Scanning Environment with Photogrammetry